MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-kernel-mode-debugging-using-2pf.md

 Debugging Tools for Windows supports kernel debugging over a network cable using multiple Physical Functions (PFs) on the supported NICs by partitioning the PCI configuration space.

 With 2PF debugging, each PF can be connected to a single network port, so it allows the kernel debugging functionality to be connected to one PF while the standard network stack talks to the other PF.
-Because of this, KDNIC doesn't need to route the Windows networking traffic via KDNET, and KDNET will only be responsible to route the host kernel debugger traffic.
+Because of this, KDNIC doesn't need to route the Windows networking traffic via KDNET, and KDNET will only be responsible for routing the host kernel debugger traffic.
 This results in a dramatic performance increase.

 This topic describes how to set up 2PF debugging using the kdnet.exe utility.